sifubro/Adversarial_Attacks/README.md

 This will run FGSM only on the foregound object (main one) while masking the background during optimization

-`python main.py --input_img_path ./cat.jpg --attack_method FGSMMaskBackground --target_class 254 --mask_background True --learning_rate 0.05 --sign_grad True --adv_iterations 10`
+`adversarial-attacks --input_img_path ./cat.jpg --attack_method FGSMMaskBackground --target_class 254 --mask_background True --learning_rate 0.05 --sign_grad True --adv_iterations 10`

 Results will be saved in `./results_mask_background`